 Most of these gardens are accessible by wheelchair and some of them offer the loan of a wheelchair.
 We ought to mention that, owing to the special nature of some of the following historical gardens some are not open all year round, so it’s worth checking the garden’s own website to find out more information and to confirm opening hours.

-I list below a few gardens or the many gardens in the local area, which I hope will be of interest to you.
-I will be happy to provide more information about these and other gardens in the Scottish Borders.
+I list below a few of the many gardens in the local area, which I hope will be of interest to you.
+We will be happy to provide more information about these and other gardens in the Scottish Borders.
 Please ask.

 Abbotsford was the home of Sir Walter Scott; beautiful Regency formal gardens, complemented by a peaceful scenic woodland walk partly along the banks of the River Tweed—a delightful venue, with an excellent visitor centre and cafe.

-Abbotsford grounds and gardens are open year-round.
+Abbotsford grounds and gardens are open from 1st March.
 Please book your tickets online before visiting.
+The Estate grounds are open year-round.

 The walled garden at Floors Castle has a spectacular display of flowers and includes one of the finest kitchen gardens in Scotland.
 Also well worth exploring are the Millennium Parterre designed in the traditional French style, and The Star Plantation linking the Walled Garden to the rest of the grounds and riverside along the banks of the river Tweed affording delightfully serene views toward Kelso.
 There are a variety of walks and a cycle path.
 (Only 2 miles from Burnbrae).